-In this guide, we’ll go over some of the basics of retaining donors for your annual fund, offer up ideas for boosting retention year after year, and give you some tips on increasing your community of peer-to-peer volunteer fundraisers.
+When planning your annual fundraising campaign, it’s important to review some of the basics of retaining donors for your annual fund.
+Check out these ideas and tips for boosting yearly retention and increasing your community of peer-to-peer volunteer fundraisers.

 Why is annual fundraising important?

 Your annual fundraising efforts aren’t just part of keeping your lights on — these campaigns also build your community by helping you strengthen bonds between your donors and your team.
 Not only are these givers important partners in reaching your fundraising goals, but your annual fund donors are also the individuals you’ll count on to attend fundraising events, participate in peer-to-peer fundraising campaigns, and keep up your fundraising momentum.

 Why is donor retention important to annual fundraising?

 Sixty percent of your donors will only give once, so it’s essential to brush up on your donor retention best practice and put retention at the forefront of your strategy.
 When your nonprofit cultivates a robust list of repeat and recurring donors, you’ll never have to worry about falling short of your goals.
 Furthermore, by emphasizing peer-to-peer fundraising opportunities, you can also retain the support of individuals motivated to go the extra mile by advocating for your campaign to their personal networks online.